What is Black Climate Week?

 Why is this important?

-- African American communities are more vulnerable to severe weather and floods which is a hold over of redlining and housing segregation.
+- African American communities are more vulnerable to severe weather and floods.
+This is a holdover of redlining and housing segregation.

-- Polluted air is especially harmful for African Americans who have conditions which make it hard to breathe, such as asthma.
-African Americans with asthma have an almost 3 times higher chance of going to the hospital or dying from an asthma attack than whites.
+- Polluted air can trigger asthma, putting African Americans at higher risk.
+That’s because they have an almost 3 times higher chance of going to the hospital or dying from an asthma attack than whites.